 Guidelines for referencing

-This page serves as a basic guide for authors to assist with the compliation of their reference list.
-The examples provided are the most occuring types of sources cited in Lexikos.
+The examples provided below represent the most occurring types of sources cited in Lexikos.
 Please see the relevant section or example when citing a similar source.
-The style/format of the referencing is a prerequisite for all articles that are published in Lexikos.
-Any questions regarding referencing can be directed to the editor.
+Any questions regarding referencing can be directed to the editorial team.

 A reference list may be divided into different categories, e.g.